knightsUCF/CarRacing/Log.md

 Of course there is more, but this is enough to take out a big chunk of the work.

+So as far as the main gameplay goes we want to:

+- random pickups (variable reward), perhaps gas meter

+- smooth game over state

+- different cars, including the other asset packs

+- cars stopping by in front of the train

+- possibly lights on the cars (this will go into the polish section, but nightmode would add a lot)

+-

 # Adding Cars